Gjon's Tears

-Gjon Muharremaj ([ɟɔn muhaˈrɛmaj]; born 29 June 1998 in Saanen, Switzerland), known professionally as Gjon's Tears, is a Swiss singer and songwriter.
+Gjon Muharremaj ([ɟɔn muhaˈrɛmaj]; born 29 June 1998), known professionally as Gjon's Tears, is a Swiss singer and songwriter.
 He was scheduled to represent Switzerland in the Eurovision Song Contest 2020 with the song "Répondez-moi" prior to the event's cancellation.
 He was internally selected again as the country's representative for the 2021 contest with "Tout l'univers".
-He finished in third place with 432 points, the best placing for Switzerland since 1993.
+He finished in third place with 432 points, at the time the best placing for Switzerland since 1993.

 Life and career

+1998–2019: Early life and career beginnings

 Muharremaj was born in Saanen, Bern, Switzerland to a Kosovo Albanian father from Gjinoc, part of Suharekë municipality in Kosovo, and an Albanian mother from Tirana, Albania.
 His father, Hysni, is a crane operator and mason.
 His mother, Elda, has worked in the Cailler chocolate factory after the family moved to Broc in 2000.

 He grew up in Broc, where he played football and did karate.
 When he was 7 years old, he discovered his passion for music during music class.
 Two years later he acquired his stage name after moving his grandfather to tears when he performed Elvis Presley's "Can't Help Falling in Love".
 In 2011, at the age of 12, he competed in the first season of the talent show Albanians Got Talent, placing third in the final.
 One year later, he reached the semi-final of Die grössten Schweizer Talente, the Swiss version of Got Talent.

-In 2018, he found his band Gjon’s Tears and the Weeping Willows, consisting of himself and Gaëtan Guélat (drummer), Martino Lepori (guitarist), Pascal Stoll (guitarist) and Samuel Riedo (bassist).
+In 2018, he started his band Gjon’s Tears and the Weeping Willows, consisting of himself and Gaëtan Guélat (drummer), Martino Lepori (guitarist), Pascal Stoll (guitarist) and Samuel Riedo (bassist).

+2019: The Voice: la plus belle voix

 In 2019, he auditioned for the eighth season of the French singing competition The Voice: la plus belle voix and reached the semi-finals with Team Mika.

-In the summer of 2019, the band performs at different Swiss festivals following Gjon’s The Voice participation, including the Montreux Jazz Festival, Les Georges, and Les Francomanias.
+In the summer of 2019, the band performed at Swiss music festivals following Gjon’s The Voice participation, including the Montreux Jazz Festival, Les Georges, and Les Francomanias.